US consumer prices rose in July but at slower pace - NewsBreak

 In response, Powell and the White House have said they believe that the pickup in inflation, which well exceeds the Fed's 2% annual target, will prove temporary because it stems mainly from supply shortages resulting from the sudden shutdown — and swift reopening — of a $20 trillion economy.

-July's inflation report lent some support to that view.
+Still, the Biden administration sought Wednesday to rein in oil and gas prices, which have also spiked in the past year, by calling on OPEC nations to boost oil production to help support the global economy.

+July's inflation report suggested that while price increases are easing, they aren't yet falling back as much as the White House and the Fed hope they will.
 The cost of auto rentals, for example, skyrocketed nearly 75% in the past year after rental companies sold off much of their fleets during the pandemic in order to raise cash.
 Yet last month, vehicle rental prices fell nearly 5%, a sign that the price spike may be reversing.
 Auto insurance prices also fell in July after have risen for six straight months.

 Some categories are still recording price increases, but they are likely to moderate in the coming months.
 Hotel room costs, for instance, jumped 6% in July and have increased nearly 22% compared with a year ago.
 Lodging firms have struggled to hire enough workers to keep up with a travel burst as the pandemic faded this spring.
 But increases that large are unlikely to continue.